-Once this transition has been calculated, the state from timestep t − 1, that was used to calculate the transition from ϑt−1(i) to ϑt(i) is saved within the variable matrix ψ at ψt(i).
-This matrix contains the predecessor states, that were used to calculate ϑt(i) for each state from the HMM A and for each timestep t ≥ 1.
+Once this transition has been calculated, the state from timestep t − 1, used to calculate the transition from ϑt−1(i) to ϑt(i), is saved within the variable matrix ψ at ψt(i).
+This matrix contains the predecessor states that were used to calculate ϑt(i) for each state from the HMM A and for each timestep t ≥ 1.
 In order to calculate the proper predecessor states, the previously used calculation for the highest transition probabilities is now executed using argmax instead of max.
-The approaches described above are then continued until the probabilities to reach each state and their corresponding contributors, have been calculated for each timestep t ≥ 1.
+The approaches described above are then continued until the probabilities to reach each state and their corresponding contributors, which have been calculated for each timestep t ≥ 1.

 yT = argmax 1≤j≤|S| (ϑT (j)) [7]